XiaoQQin/Spark-Porjects/Real time analysis of website traffic/README.md

     ```
  7. start WebApplication
     start **WebApplication.java** in Spring boot dir to for data visualization.
-    you can visit the 'localgits:'
+    Finally you can visit the 'localhost:8080/echarts' to see the result as the pictures showed